Engineering8 min read1.0k words

 You're starting a new project.
 Code is flowing, features are taking shape, and then: the first bug.
 Then the second.
 Then a dozen.
 Without a system, you'll lose track—and your users will suffer.

-Here's how to set up bug tracking that grows with your project.
+This step-by-step guide shows you exactly how to set up bug tracking that grows with your project, from the first commit to production scale.

 Phase 1: Just Starting (Week 1)